Night Nurse (comics): Christine Palmer

 Christine Palmer leaves her home in "an exclusive Midwestern suburb" against her father's wishes, intending to "make a new life without her father's money".
 In issue #2, her father comes to New York to try to convince her to return to her life as a debutante, threatening that "if you don't come home by Thanksgiving, then don't come home at all!"
 Though she considers his offer, she elects to stay in New York and becomes a surgical nurse for Dr. William Sutton.
-When Dr. Sutton's career ends in disaster, she leaves New York City and her friends behind, and travels the country, finding a job as a private nurse for a paraplegic at a spooky mansion.
+When Sutton's career ends in disaster, she leaves New York City and her friends behind, and travels the country, finding a job as a private nurse for a paraplegic at a spooky mansion.
 However, this particular position is short-lived.
 Palmer ends up returning to Metropolitan General Hospital, where she first encounters Storm and Nightcrawler of the X-Men.
 It is revealed in the Nightcrawler series that her mother lives in Tucson, Arizona.